-By representing the integral as \eqref{eq:res}, we address the two scepticisms above: (i) because all poles are in $\Theta_\alpha\cup\{\theta\}$, no analytic continuation is required, and; (ii) we have evaluated the integral without quadrature.
+By representing the integral as \eqref{eq:res}, we address the two concerns above: (i) because all poles are in $\Theta_\alpha\cup\{\theta\}$, no analytic continuation is required, and (ii) we have evaluated the integral without quadrature.

 It is instructive to notice that the first term on the right-hand side of \eqref{eq:res} is precisely \eqref{eq:Dnaive}.
 Therefore, the second term on the right-hand side of \eqref{eq:res} may be interpreted as a correction to \eqref{eq:Dnaive}.
 Conversely, in the exact case (where $D_N$ is replaced by $D$), the formula \eqref{eq:res} is exact, because the residues are zero.
-This is because the points at $\Theta_\alpha$ are removable singularities in theory, manifesting as poles in practice.
+This is because the points at $\Theta_\alpha$ are removable singularities in theory, manifesting as pole-zero pairs in practice.